-Emilie Meason, a former University of Georgia All-American, enters her third year with the Vanderbilt women’s golf team.
+The 2020-21 season is the fourth on West End for Emilie Meason.
 Meason was promoted to associate head coach after helping the Commodores advance to the 2019 NCAA Championships.

-Meason, who joined the Commodores’ women’s golf program as an assistant coach in July of 2017 after spending the spring of 2016 as a volunteer assistant coach at her alma mater, has helped the Commodores return to postseason competition, advancing to the 2018 and 2019 NCAA tournaments.
+Meason, an All-America student-athlete at Georgia, joined the Commodores’ as an assistant coach in July of 2017 after spending the spring of 2016 as a volunteer assistant coach at her alma mater, has helped the Commodores return to postseason competition while advancing to the 2018 and 2019 NCAA Championships.

-Meason’s importance to the 2018-19 Vanderbilt success was acknowledged by her peers when she was named Assistant Coach of the Year by the Women’s Golf Coaches Association.
+Meason’s importance to Vanderbilt’s success during the 2018-19 campaign was acknowledged by her peers when she was named Assistant Coach of the Year by the Women’s Golf Coaches Association.

-In the 2018-19 season, Meason’s assistance with the Commodores paid huge dividends.
-The team established a single-season program record with six tournament victories, including the NCAA Regional in Auburn, Alabama and Mason Rudolph Championships in Franklin, Tennessee.
+During the 2018-19 season, Meason’s assistance with the Commodores paid huge dividends.
+The team established a single-season program record with six tournament victories, including the NCAA Regional Championships in Auburn, Alabama, and Mason Rudolph Championship in Franklin, Tennessee.

 Meason’s contribution also helped Vanderbilt head coach Greg Allen earn SEC Coach of the Year honors for the first time in his long tenure on West End.

-Meason was instrumental in three Commodores earning All-SEC recognition in 2019, including Auston Kim, who became one of the nation’s top freshmen, medalist at the NCAA Auburn Regional, and a qualifier for the United States Women’s Open.
+Meason was instrumental in three Commodores earning All-SEC recognition in 2019, including Auston Kim, who became one of the nation’s top freshmen, medalist at the NCAA Auburn Regional Championships, and a qualifier for the United States Women’s Open.

 In her first year on campus, Meason helped Allen mentor a young Commodore squad into 2018 NCAA postseason play after the team missed the tournament one year earlier.